 After a valvotomy procedure in a young person, the aortic valve is wider, but it is still not normal.
 After 10 to 20 years, the valve might get narrow again, and he or she might need a valve replacement surgery.2

-A valvotomy procedure for children, teens, and adults has low risk for serious complications.1
+A valvotomy procedure for children, teens, and young adults has low risk for serious complications.3

 Complications related to the catheter include: